venkatraj/js-notes/Part 1/05. Data Types/5.10 Destructuring assignments/Destructuring-assignments.md

 ### “Destructuring” does not mean “destructive”
 Meaning that by doing destructuring assignments, the array or string itself won't change.
-This is just a shorter method
+This is just a shorter method for following code

 ```js